Penal Code 288.2 PC - Sending Harmful Matter to Seduce a Minor

 With the continued advances in internet technology, there is an effort to address the growing concern over using obscene or indecent materials such as "sexting" to seduce minors.
 Let's review this law in more detail below.

-To convict a defendant of violating this statute, the prosecutor must be able to prove all the elements of the crime listed in California Criminal Jury Instructions 1140, which include that the defendant:
+As noted, Penal Code 288.2 PC defines the crime of sending harmful matter to seduce a minor.
+No physical contact needs to occur.
+To convict you of violating this statute, the prosecutor must be able to prove all the elements of the crime listed in California Criminal Jury Instructions 1140, which include the following:

-- had the specific intent to seduce the minor, which means to entice the minor to engage in physical and sexual activity.
+• You had the specific intent to seduce the minor, which means to entice the minor to engage in physical and sexual activity.

 Further, it must be proven that the material in question could be harmful, which needs to meet the following criteria:

-- the material offensively showed sexual conduct;
+• The material offensively showed sexual conduct;

-- a reasonable person would believe it lacks any artistic value, and
+• A reasonable person would believe it lacks any artistic value and

 The term “prurient interest” is defined as a shameful interest in nudity or sex.
 The obscene material under PC 288.2 could be pictures, videos, drawings, magazines, videos, or printed material.